AseelMustafa/House-Tester-methods/README.md

         private double price;

-The next step is the Constructor-"A constructor in Java is a special method that is used to initialize objects."-I called the consurctour method when I created an object of a class.In the problem statment they also asked to create get method
+The next step is the Constructor-"A constructor in Java is a special method that is used to initialize objects."-I called the consurctour method when I created an object of a class.

         //Constructor
         public House(int no_bedrooms,int housenum,int no_bathroom,double price){